See All Projects

 Promoting Global Clinical Research in Children

 Critical to the health of a population is the development and administration of safe and effective therapeutic products for children.
-Global innovation in pediatric drug development is lacking due to myriad practical challenges of executing multi-national clinical trials, regulatory challenges of working across jurisdictions, and ethical challenges of enrolling children in research.
+Global innovation in pediatric drug development lags behind adult product development due to myriad practical challenges of executing multi-national clinical trials, regulatory challenges of working across jurisdictions, and ethical challenges of enrolling children in research.
 As a consequence, pediatric patients are often prescribed therapeutic products for which safety or efficacy information for those age groups and/or those indications is inadequate.

 Medicines—including drugs, biologics and devices—must be more frequently, rigorously, and carefully evaluated for safety and efficacy in the global pediatric population.
 This vision depends, in part, on identifying and overcoming existing barriers to conducting multi-regional pediatric trials, and then motivating their enrollment, conduct, and completion.

-In pursuit of the goal to further harmonized approaches and tools to regulate and facilitate pediatric research around the globe, the MRCT Center convened a workgroup in 2019 of diverse stakeholders from academia, industry, regulatory agencies, not-for-profit organizations, trial networks, patients and patient advocacy organizations, and existing pediatric research initiatives.
-The MRCT Center is committed to ensuring children benefit from clinical research, as well as elevating the youth voice in all aspects of clinical trials and product development.
+In pursuit of the goal to further harmonize approaches and offer tools to regulate and facilitate pediatric research around the globe, the MRCT Center convened a workgroup in 2019 of diverse stakeholders from academia, industry, regulatory agencies, not-for-profit organizations, trial networks, patients and patient advocacy organizations, and existing pediatric research initiatives.
+With our workgroup activities now complete, we are focused on disseminating our findings and continuing to actively engage in various international projects.

 • To identify the challenges related to decision making for individual children that impede the conduct of transnational pediatric clinical trials, including issues related to assent, consent, and inclusion of the voice of young people.